-Understanding how the most powerful motivator driving business decisions is positively affecting the bottom line, her interest lies in identifying/designing operating solutions which compel multinational companies manipulating the world’s unchecked oceans to choose to do what is right by their human and environmental resources, if for no other reason, because it will positively affect their bottom line.
+Understanding how the most powerful motivator driving business decisions is positively affecting the bottom line, her interest lies in identifying/designing operating solutions which will compel multinational companies manipulating the world’s unchecked oceans to choose to do what is right with regards to their human and environmental resources- if for no other reason- because it will positively affect their bottom line.

 She studies Bahasa Indonesia as her research focuses on the intersection of human and environmental rights across the Southeast Asia region.

 As an avid traveler and lover of the ocean, Anny pursues life with a ‘global citizen’ mindset.

 Forced Labor, Modern-day Slavery, International Fisheries & Ocean Governance